Thomas Todd: Supreme Court justice

 On February 28, 1807, President Thomas Jefferson nominated Todd as an associate justice of the Supreme Court, after the number of seats on the Court was expanded from six to seven by Congress.
 The United States Senate confirmed the appointment on March 2, 1807, and Todd was sworn into office on May 4, 1807.

 Todd served under Chief Justice John Marshall.
-As justice responsible for the circuit including Kentucky, Tennessee and Ohio, Todd convened court twice a year each in Nashville, Frankfort and Chillicothe, and spent the six winter months in Washington, D.C.
+As the justice responsible for the circuit including Kentucky, Tennessee and Ohio, Todd convened court twice a year each in Nashville, Frankfort and Chillicothe, and spent the six winter months in Washington, D.C.

 He is one of 19 Presbyterians to have served on the Court.
 He served on the Court until his death on February 7, 1826.